 Dr. Daniel J. Leathers serves as the Delaware State Climatologist.

-The mission of the ODSC is to serve the State of Delaware through the collection, archiving and dissemination of weather and climate data, through ongoing research pertaining to the weather and climate of Delaware and the mid-Atlantic Region, and to K-16 education across the State.
+The mission of the DCO is to serve the State of Delaware through the collection, archiving and dissemination of weather and climate data, through ongoing research pertaining to the weather and climate of Delaware and the mid-Atlantic Region, and to K-16 education across the State.

 What We Do

-The ODSC is associated with the Delaware Environmental Observing System (DEOS) which serves as a support tool for decision makers involved with emergency management, natural resource monitoring, transportation, and other activities throughout the State of Delaware, providing state agencies and the citizens of Delaware with immediate information about environmental conditions in and around the State.
+The DCO is associated with the Delaware Environmental Observing System (DEOS) which serves as a support tool for decision makers involved with emergency management, natural resource monitoring, transportation, and other activities throughout the State of Delaware, providing state agencies and the citizens of Delaware with immediate information about environmental conditions in and around the State.
 DEOS also archives data for historical environmental studies and research.